Table of Contents

 Screening for Prostate Cancer

 Prostate cancer at the early stages does not usually show symptoms, and therefore, most of the prostate cancers are first found during screening tests.
-Two types of tests are used for screening purposes.
+At a later stage, symptoms include having difficulty in starting urination, urinating frequently, having a weak or an interrupted flow of urine, as well as having traces of blood in the urine and semen.
+Two types of tests are used for screening purposes:

 Digital rectal exam (DRE)